One of the easiest ways to deal with moving your belongings to Spain is to hire an international relocation company.

 A shared container load is can be a perfect option if you only want to move the contents of a one-bedroom flat, a studio apartment, or just a few household items.

 However, even if you have a bigger load, you could still use a shared container.
 This is an example of what can be shipped if you book ¾ of a 40ft container: 1 car, 3 sofas, 2 double beds, 2 TVs, 3 bikes, 2 armchairs, 2 single beds, 2 motorbikes, 50 boxes.

-If you are transporting your car to Spain, you can pack household and car related items inside it.
-Typical examples of such items are first aid kit, fire extinguisher, warning triangle, spare tires or any other replacement parts, and any furniture you can fit in.
+If you are transporting your car to Spain, you can pack household and car-related items inside it.
+Typical examples of such items are a first aid kit, fire extinguisher, warning triangle, spare tires or any other replacement parts, and any furniture you can fit in.